Or, Why I Love My Dental Hygienist.

-This pdf of the JADA (Journal of the American Dental Association) says that cinnamon can sensitize and irritate the mouth and is highly caustic.
+This pdf of the JADA (sorry, the link is no longer valid but you may be able to locate it in Google).
+JADA is the Journal of the American Dental Association.
+It says that cinnamon can sensitize and irritate the mouth and is highly caustic.

-This site mentioned how cinnamon irritates mucus membranes (the mouth is a mucus membrane).
-And this one says that cinnamon leads to inflammation in the mouth (interestingly, it’s also associated with killing bacteria in the mouth – but apparently for some, it’s a double edged sword).
+This site mentioned how cinnamon irritates mucus membranes (and the mouth is a mucus membrane).
+And this one says that cinnamon leads to inflammation in the mouth – interestingly, it also kills bacteria – but apparently for some, it’s a too much.